UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ### Volume Display
 The **Volume Display** window shows the user:
-- A maximum intensity projection of the original image and overlayed vetors in the current 3D FOV.
+- A maximum intensity projection of the original image and overlayed vetors in the current 3D FOV,
-- The current depth of field in relation to the total possible depth of field in the two sliders.
+- The relative depth and thickness of the 2D projection displayed using the two sliders ("Depth" and "Thickness"), and
 - Which vector objects in the current field of view are status true (color:blue) or false (color:red).

 The **Volume Display** window gives the user control over the current FOV:
-- pan vertically and horizontally using the MATLAB panning tool for plots
+- pan vertically and horizontally using the MATLAB panning tool for plots,
-- zoom vertically and horizontally using the MATLAB magnifying glass for plots
+- zoom vertically and horizontally using the MATLAB magnifying glass for plots,
-- navigate into/out-of the page using the depth scrollbar
+- navigate into/out-of the page using the depth scrollbar, and
-- Increase/decrease the thickness of the FOV in the depth dimension
+- Increase/decrease the thickness of the FOV in the depth dimension.

 The **Volume Display** window also gives the user control over the direction of projection for the displayed MIP, (i.e. permute X, Y, and Z dimensions; change X or Y to the depth dimension (instead of Z)).